My Little Monster: Supporting characters

-The young Yoshida family butler and third secretary to Taizo Yoahida.
+The young Yoshida family butler and third secretary to Taizo Yoshida.
 He looks after Yuzan and starts following Haru, being involved in his life after the latter had visited the family prior to the start of Haru's second year.
 He tries to pick up girls for Yuzan and sometimes for himself.
 At Yuzan's birthday party, he tries to eat as much as he can.
 He doesn't like sweets, but is often forced to eat desserts by Yuzan, much to Ando's consternation.
 He later becomes the manager of Yuzan's political career.